YukinoriH/Chess/README.md

 # COMMAND LINE CHESS

-A basic game of chess which can be played by 2 people using the terminal.
+A basic game of chess which can be played by 2 people using the command line.

-The goal of this project is to create the basic foundation of chess, which will be incorporated into future projects.
+The goal of this project is to create the basic foundation of chess, which can later be incorporated into future projects.

 ## Step by Step Guide